 The system-forming project of the «Point No1» is truly unique.
 It has existed since 1945 and has no analogues in the world — it is the longest and most detailed project of environmental monitoring of water communities which exists in the history of modern science to date.

-This letter was seen by the Chairman of the Board of Trustees of the Foundation Eduard Voitenko and the Director of the Foundation Anastasia Tsvetkova.
+This letter was seen by Eduard Voitenko, Chairman of the Board of Trustees of the Foundation, and Anastasia Tsvetkova, CEO of the Foundation.
 They decided to save our project.
 Today the Foundation annually allocates 1.5 million rubles to support the program which go to the salary of the staff.

 The monitoring includes the organization of field collection of samples, in summer — on the ship, in winter — on the ice, this is done on a regular basis by 2 people.
 Then the materials are transferred to the laboratory, then the samples are filtered, they are subjected to special processing and preparation.
 The laboratory employs 2 teams of specialists who identify zooplankton and phytoplankton which is almost manual work.
 Then follows the data processing stage, where 2 more experts are engaged.
 At different stages of work, a young talent pool is included.
 In total, more than 10 people, highly qualified specialists, are involved in the work of «Point No1».

 Thanks to the support of the Foundation the internal psychological atmosphere within the team has changed.
 Funding allows us to feel confident, not to worry about the possibility of disruption of the continuous project and continue to work on the processing of data from the monitoring of the lake.

 Now we have several new employees and students are expressing more and more desire to join the project because they see that it is significant and has prospects.
 Young experts are beginning to better understand the depth and dynamics of the program.